 - Eat a small meal about 1-2 hours before workouts and again immediately after your workouts.

-- Supplement amino acids (glutamine, BCAAs, arginine) before, during and after workouts ( I love using Jack3d before and X-tend before, during and after).
+- Supplement amino acids (glutamine, BCAAs, arginine) before, during and after workouts ( I love using a Pre-Workout before and BCAAs before, during and after).

 - Do high repetition training with shorts breaks.